renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! info
-    This feature writes plain JSON for `.json` files, and JSON5 for `.json5` files.
+    The `configMigration` feature writes plain JSON for `.json` files, and JSON5 for `.json5` files.
-    JSON5 content can potentially be down leveled (`.json` files) and all comments will be removed.
+    Renovate may downgrade JSON5 content to plain JSON.
+    When downgrading JSON5 to JSON Renovate may also remove the JSON5 comments.

 <!-- prettier-ignore -->
 !!! note
-    Closing the config migration PR will cause it to be ignored and not being reopend/recreated in the future.',
+    When you close a config migration PR, Renovate ignores it forever.
+    This also means that Renovate won't create a config migration PR in future.

 ## configWarningReuseIssue